Thursday, 29 May 2014

 Clean phrasing with good descriptions of the characters make for easy reading of an ultimately sad tale(incredible that just a name can make you hate a person before you know anything about them -- that is clever, you just know Dalton is a complete arse from the minute you read the name)

 Kate Garrett obviously knows her subject well; it shows in the sharp well described sequences with minimal use of words.
 There is no fluff in this book, every word counts.
+A book that is full of emotion, honestly portrayed by a clever writer.

 On first reading I wanted more but after a second reading, Kate Garrett has proved that the book was indeed perfectly sized, hats off to you Kate.